Petewg/docs/docs/_functions/AAdd.md

 #### Examples

-* This example adds 10 numbers to an array and displays a message after adding each element.
+* This example adds 10 numbers to an array.

 ```
 PROCEDURE Main()